theKolbus/grocery-cat/README.md

 # grocery-cat
 To-do Firebase WPA

-A simple and Fun to-do app created using HTML, CSS, Javascript and Firewall
+A simple and Fun to-do app created using HTML, CSS, Javascript and Firebase